Work is Changing

 The way we work today and all the changes happening around Agile, Teal or New Work is only part of the search for the new forms that we see happening now, and that we attempted to discuss in this earlier article.
-Many talk about change of paradigm from that of scarcity to that of abundance, which may sound counter intuitive in the times of ever growing world population and its claims over the limited resources of this planet, but sometimes the least intuitive approach bring the best results, especially as what we often refer to as intuition often feeds on the known phenomena, and a truly innovative leap can easily be accompanied with true discomfort.
-Are we really facing the growth of a new (teal) paradigm that could become the future recipe for solving most of today’s challenges?
+Many talk about change of paradigm from that of scarcity to that of abundance, which may sound counter intuitive in the times of ever growing world population and its claims over the limited resources of this planet, but sometimes the least intuitive approach brings the best results, especially as what we often refer to as intuition often feeds on the known phenomena, and a truly innovative leap can easily be accompanied with true discomfort.
+Are we really facing the growth of a new (teal) paradigm that could give an impulse for solving a variety of today’s challenges?

 For us a more embodied culture is not only something that feels natural in our individual lives, but also something crucial nowadays, when technological progress has conquered the spirit of so many makers due to democratisation and the easy access to becoming a digital maker, and when more and more results of this progress become part of a daily life for billions, and if not taken with a mature attitude, can contribute to more personal and societal disembodiment and therefore a remaining gap between our visions and reality and persistence of unsustainable practices, individually and globally.